Unitech/pm2/README.md

 When an application is started with the -i <instance_number> option, the **Cluster Mode** is enabled.

 The Cluster Mode start <instance_number> and automatically load balance HTTP/TCP/UDP between each instance.
-This allows to increase overall performance depending to the number of CPUs availabe.
+This allows to increase overall performance depending to the number of CPUs available.

 Seamlessly supported by all major Node.js frameworks and any Node.js applications without any code change: